 Why You Should Watch: True Blood is an American paranormal romance series based on Charlaine Harris’s The Southern Vampire Mystery novels, about humans and vampires co-existing in the fictional town of Bon Temps, Louisiana.

-Content Note: TV-MA for gory violence, sexuality, and language.
+Content Note: TV-MA for gory violence, explicit lovemaking, abuse against women, and severe profanity.
 It is way too explicit, in my opinion, with too much violence against women, and I personally only watched for the love triangle.

 #179-181 Turn of the Screw Adaptations